phamann/rollup-plugin-hash/README.md

 The filename used as the input key in the generated manifest map.
 Useful in certain build setups where `path.resolve` is needed as `bundle.dest` but not in the manifest.

+### callback

+Type: `function`
+Required: `false`

+Callback which is called with the resulting hashed filename.
+This is useful if you are integrating with other build steps and want to store the filename locally to be used in subsequent configs etc.

 # License

 MIT ©